The Nervous Set

-The Nervous Set is a 1959 Broadway musical written by Jay Landesman and Theodore J. Flicker which centers on the Beat Generation.
+The Nervous Set is a 1959 Broadway musical, written by Jay Landesman and Theodore J. Flicker, which centers on the Beat Generation.
 It tells the story of a wealthy publisher and his wife from a Connecticut suburb exploring the Greenwich Village of New York City as they navigate their dysfunctional marriage.

 History

 The musical was based on Landesman's unpublished novel, inspired by Landesman's experiences as part of the Beat Generation or Cool Generation.
-It premiered on March 10, 1959 in the Crystal Palace theatre, located in the Gaslight Square of St. Louis.
+It premiered on March 10, 1959, in the Crystal Palace theatre, located in the Gaslight Square, St. Louis.
 The cast of the original production included Don Heller, Arlene Corwin, Tom Aldredge, Del Close, Janice Meshkoff, and Barry Primus.
 A Broadway producer Robert Lantz, after watching the St. Louis production, brought the musical to Broadway of New York City and cast Larry Hagman, Richard Hayes, Tani Seitz, Gerald Hiken, David Sallade, and the original St. Louis cast, including Heller, Corwin, and Primus as the background chorus and understudies.
-The New York City production debuted on May 12th, 1959 at the Henry Miller Theater and lasted 23 performances.
+The New York City production debuted on May 12, 1959, at the Henry Miller Theater and lasted 23 performances.

 Songs

-Songs include "Ballad of the Sad Young Men", "Spring Can Really Hang You Up the Most", "Man, We're Beat", and "Laugh, I Thought I'd Die".
-An unused song "Pitch for Pot" features the controversial line, "I've got the finest grade of pot you've ever seen / I guarantee it'll get you high".
+Songs include "The Ballad of the Sad Young Men", "Man, We're Beat", and “Laugh, I Thought I'd Die".
+An unused song "Pitch for Pot" features the controversial line: "I've got the finest grade of pot you've ever seen / I guarantee it'll get you high."

 The lyrics were written by Fran Landesman, and the music was composed by Tommy Wolf.
 Four instrumentalists provided the accompaniment, listed in the opening-week Playbill as " 'The Nervous Set' Jazz Quartet": Tommy Wolf, piano; Billy Schneider, drums; Chuck Wayne, guitar; Joe Benjamin, bass.